c-rizz/adarl_docker_utils/README.md

 # Docker

 You can build the docker image using the build_docker.sh script.

-Once you have can launch the container with launch.sh If you need rendering you may want to pass through access your host X11 server, you can do so by using launch_x11_pass.sh
+Once you have done that you can launch the container with launch.sh.

+If you need rendering you may want to pass through access your host X11 server, you can do so by using launch_x11_pass.sh.

 # Singularity